fbohz/fbohz.github.io/_posts/2020-06-01-js_back_to_basics2.markdown

 **Lexical Environment / Scope**
 - It means **where** you write something.
 - They are like little universes each time there's a new execution context.
-- functions within fuctions are in the lexical environment of another functions
+- functions within functions are in the lexical environment of another functions
 - Knowing where it was written, the compiler can make decisions what to do.
-- Remember everytime we add a new function we create a new planet.
+- Remember every time we add a new function we create a new planet.

 Execution context tells which lexical environment (planet) is currently running.